Argennon-Project/ADAGs/README.md

 democratic blockchain and one of the most secure existing platforms.

 The Argennon cloud is trustless and publicly verifiable.
-Computational Integrity (CI) is achieved by using succinct argument of knowledge systems (STARK/SNARK) and data integrity is guaranteed by cryptographic accumulators.
+Computational Integrity (CI) is achieved by using Succinct Argument of Knowledge systems (STARK/SNARK) and data integrity is guaranteed by cryptographic accumulators.
 At the same time, a smart clustering algorithm keeps the bandwidth usage and the overhead of cryptography manageable for validators.